 This book closely examines the importance and complexity of mediation clauses in commercial contracts to remedy this persistent uncertainty.
 Using comparative law methods and detailed empirical research, it explores the creation of a comprehensive framework for the mediation clause.

 Providing valuable insight into the process of ADR and mediation, this book will be of interest to academics, law makers, law students, in-house council, lawyers, as well as parties interesting in drafting enforceable mediation clauses.

 Table of Contents

 List of Abbreviations.
 List of Figures.
 List of Charts.
 List of Graphs.
 Chapter I: Introduction.
 Chapter II: Binding Mediation Agreements and their Enforcement.
 Chapter III: Parties’ Rights and Obligations under a Mediation Agreement.
 Chapter IV: Essential Elements of a Comprehensive Legal Framework.
 Chapter V: Conclusion.
 Annex I: Model Mediation Clause.
 Annex II: Codebook.
 Bibliography.
 Index.

 Maryam Salehijam, PhD, LLM, LLB is a multilingual professional with a strong background in business, law/policy, dispute resolution, negotiation, and public speaking.
-Her PhD was granted by Ghent University in 2019.
+Her PhD was granted by Ghent University, Belgium, in 2019.
 She was a visiting researcher at the Gould Center for Negotiation and Mediation (Stanford Law School), the MPI for Comparative and International Private Law, and the Center for the Study of Dispute Resolution (University of Missouri).